clooney/gls-tracking-api/README.md

 ### Tracking Status Glossary

-We categorize shipment statuses into clear, concise strings like pending, notfound, transit, and more, each indicating a specific stage in the shipment's journey.
+TrackingMore categorizes shipment statuses into clear, concise strings like pending, notfound, transit, and more, each indicating a specific stage in the shipment's journey.
 String | Description
 ----|------
 inforeceived | The courier has received the package info and is about to pick up the package.